binaryphile/binaryphile.github.io/_posts/2018-08-09-approach-bash-like-a-developer-part-12-working-in-strict-mode.md

 `-p`.

 Similarly for the *rm* command, there's the `--force` option, or `-f`.
+A number of commands have such a *force* option.

 There are more examples, but this is a method you'll have to learn for yourself, since it's command-specific.
 The documentation is your